yhwh-script/elements/README.md

 Then move all files from node_modules/@yhwh-script into the current folder, overwriting package.json and everything.
-You can then also savely remove node_modules ans start over with
+You can then also savely remove node_modules and start over with

 ```npm install
    npm run dev
 ```

-### Installation alternative
+### Deprecated installation alternative
 Please check, if npx uses the latest version.

 ```npx @yhwh-script/create-app {YOUR_PROJECT}```